cloudforet-io/cloudforet/actions/backend/workflows/README.md

     - EVENT
         - When code is pushed to master
             - (triggered by `[Push] Sync CI`)
-        - When the workflow is manually triggered
+        - When the workflow is triggered
     - CONTENT
         - Build code and push docker image to cloudforetdev
 - `[Dispatch] Release`
     - EVENT
-        - When the workflow is manually triggered by `[Dispatch] Create all release branch` in cloudforet-io/cloudforet
+        - When the workflow is triggered by `[Dispatch] Create all release branch` in cloudforet-io/cloudforet
     - CONTENT
         - Create github release branch
         - Trigger `[Dispatch] Branch tagging`
 - `[Dispatch] Branch tagging`
     - EVENT
-        - When the workflow is manually triggered by `[Dispatch] Release`
+        - When the workflow is triggered by `[Dispatch] Release`
-        - When the workflow is manually triggered by `[Dispatch] Make final releases` in cloudforet-io/cloudforet
+        - When the workflow is triggered by `[Dispatch] Make final releases` in cloudforet-io/cloudforet
-        - When the workflow is manually triggered
+        - When the workflow is triggered
     - CONTENT
         - Create github tag
         - Build docker image and push to docker hub